About this program

 In 2017/2018, UC Davis Medical Students of Transforming Education and Community Health (TEACH) conducted a student needs assessment report.
 1400 of 2000 GUHS students responded.
 60% reported a SBHC on-campus would improve the health of students.
 53% of students reported a SBHC would improve the mental and emotional health of students.

 Over 1 in every 3 students agreed or strongly agreed that a SBHC would improve student attendance.
-NWF and the SBHC staff will work collaboratively with Grant Union High School (GUHS) staff including administration, faculty, school nurse, psychologist, case workers and Private Security Officers (PSO).
+NWF, PTS staff, and the Sacramento Native American Health Center (SNAHC) who provides medical care and behavioral health support, will work collaboratively with Grant Union High School (GUHS) staff including administration, faculty, school nurse, psychologist, case workers and Private Security Officers (PSO).
 Our students are challenged with high truancy, high suspensions, drug use, gang culture and violence, sexual abuse, sex-trafficking, neglect, abandonment, and poverty.

-Professional development sessions will provide the space for roundtable discussions and presentations with partner staff from GUHS, SBHC and NWF.
+Professional development sessions will provide the space for roundtable discussions and presentations with partner staff from GUHS, NWF, SNAHC and PTS staff.

 Follow us on Instagram for more information.